 In December 2014, Mohonk Preserve entered into an agreement to purchase the Mohonk Preserve Foothills from the Open Space Institute Land Trust, the land acquisition affiliate of OSI.

 The Preserve is deeply committed to whole-landscape, mixed-use conservation.
 The purchase of the entire Mohonk Preserve Foothills represents the fulfillment of the conservation legacy originally envisioned by the Preserve’s founders and creation of a community resource that integrates open space stewardship, world-class recreation, participatory environmental education and conservation science, and a remarkable viewshed to provide a unique and inspiring experience on the land.

-We are pleased to announce that the Town of New Paltz Planning Board has granted conditional final site plan approval for the Mohonk Preserve Foothills Project.
-The Preserve will now move forward with the permitting process, with work on the site to begin in 2017.
+On July 25, 2016, the Town of New Paltz Planning Board has granted conditional final site plan approval for the Mohonk Preserve Foothills Project.
+The Preserve has moved forward with the permitting process and work on the site will begin in 2019.
 To view the final site plan approval drawings, click here.